cgmccarron/odinbook/README.md

 For the UI component and icon library I used [Material UI](https://mui.com/). <br>
 For the Facebook login authentication I used [Firebase Authentication](https://firebase.google.com/docs/auth).<br>
-For the Router Library I used a minimalist router [Wouter](https://github.com/molefrog/wouter). <br>
+For the authentication I used [PassportJs](https://www.passportjs.org/) For the Router Library I used the minimalist router: [Wouter](https://github.com/molefrog/wouter). <br>

 ---